-At the end of 2012, I took over as Winemaker at Waterford.
-I believe my style in winemaking to be an honest, true and authentic style in winemaking.
+At the end of 2012, I took over as the Winemaker at Waterford.
+I believe my style in winemaking to be a style which is honest, true and authentic.
 I also believe it requires a lot of planning around practicality and logistical aspects throughout the winemaking process in order to produce well-conditioned and stable wines.
-I have an open-minded approach to winemaking and firmly believe in attention to detail and desire to explore new grounds as key aspects in producing wines consistent in quality and style.
+I have an open-minded approach to winemaking, and firmly believe in attention to detail and desire to explore new grounds as key aspects in producing wines consistent in quality and style.
 A true sense of place is expressed by interpreting all factors and breaking away from formula farming and winemaking.

 The vineyard is where it all begins, the months prior to the actual harvest season are crucial in the formation of important flavour precursors and tannins.
 I spend a great deal of time in the vineyard, working alongside our viticulturalist, David Van Schalkwyk, a great friend of mine.
 Our mutual understanding is what allows for us to take leaps towards producing fantastic wines.
 The sites on Waterford Estate are unique in their ability to produce 11 different varietals, driven by Cabernet Sauvignon.
 There are most definitely vineyards consistently producing high quality grapes year after year.
 This can be seen in upcoming single vineyard wines, produced in limited quantities under the Library Collection label, which come from these sites.

-Owing to windless and rainless flowering conditions, the yield on the 2017 vintage was carrying at full potential.
-This lead to record harvest levels on some varietals, and more excitingly, on Cabernet Sauvignon tonnages which were most welcome.
+Owing to lack of wind and rain during flowering season, the yield on the 2017 vintage was carrying at full potential.
+This lead to record harvest levels on some varietals, and more excitingly on Cabernet Sauvignon tonnages which were most welcome.
 Not quite the biggest vintage, (in fact the second biggest) for Waterford, but in my views, it was the best quality vintage to date.

 The harvest was filled with creative winemaking and small parcel ferments.
 Open top fermenters, egg shaped fermenters and cement fermenters all playing integral roles in creating some spectacular wines.
 I cannot wait to start looking at the individual batches we have for blending and single vineyard bottlings.